JimmyVanHout/otf_data/README.md

 # OTF Data

 Create a CSV file from OrangeTheory Fitness workout summary emails using a browser-based UI.
+Optionally, after running the program, upload the file to [OTFitnessData.com](https://www.otfitnessdata.com).

 ## Installation